 The reasons for this are manifold but typically include:

-• iii) the current state of the target company’s financial statements makes a deal unappealing or unfeasible.
+- The current state of the target company’s financial statements makes a deal unappealing or unfeasible.

 The companies that don’t bring this baggage make it onto your shortlist.

-Initial contact typically falls into unsolicited contact - whereby you make contact via LinkedIn, a call, or through an intermediary such as a lawyer or investment banker - or solicited contact, where the target company is already listed for sale on one of the many M&A platforms that currently exist.
+Initial contact typically falls into unsolicited contact—whereby you make contact via LinkedIn, a call, or through an intermediary such as a lawyer or investment banker—or solicited contact, where the target company is already listed for sale on one of the many M&A platforms that currently exist.

-In the case of the former, we strongly suggest using an intermediary if the target is a company in your vicinity - the approach will be taken more seriously and there’s less risk of it looking like you’re simply aiming to gain trade secrets from a rival firm.
+In the case of the former, we strongly suggest using an intermediary if the target is a company in your vicinity.
+The approach will be taken more seriously, and there’s less risk of it looking like you’re simply aiming to gain trade secrets from a rival firm.

 In the case of dealing with a company listed on an M&A platform, you typically will not be able to establish the identity of the company before signing a confidentiality agreement with that company’s investment banker.

-Once signed, the investment banker will provide you with an investment memorandum for the company - a confidential document, usually running from 20 to 30 pages, that outlines the most relevant details of the company.
+Once signed, the investment banker will provide you with an investment memorandum for the company—a confidential document, usually running from 20 to 30 pages, that outlines the most relevant details of the company.

 Related: Best Mergers and Acquisition Courses